garvinhicking/docker-queryrunner/README.md

 The second and third parameters is a docker prefix/suffix, if your docker-containers are actually outside of this repository.
 This is used for accessing a docker container by name: "[dockerPrefix]-[database-type][database-version]-[dockerSuffix]"

-That iterates all existing versions and execute two files that you can create:

-`init.php` - Table structures / Databases
-`query.php` - The query (ONE) you want to run.

 # TODO

 * Refactor out old pdo code
 * Create a better event/hook api instead of requiring init.php/query.php files
-* Move these "tasks" into their own directory
-* Move fixture also into tasks, so that different tasks can be executed.

 This script was purely conceived for a quick-and-dirty check of a specific QueryBuilder syntax